-- 1. Section 23(b) provides for a limitation of deduction for home office expenses that an individual can claim. - 2.
+- 1. We have addressed the policy and technical alignment of the provision as pertains to interest above.
+The below addresses the technical arguments on interest but also the broader policy concerns as pertains to home offices allowances and the changing reality. - 2.
+Section 23(b) provides for a limitation of deduction for home office expenses that an individual can claim. - 3.
 In May 2021 SARS issued an updated Draft Interpretation Note 28 for public comment and in November 2021 it issued a revised version of this draft interpretation note.
-The revised version provides further clarity in response to the public comments submitted and addresses the deductibility of interest incurred in connection with a home office. - 3.
-It stipulates that the consequence of bond interest being deductible under section 24J(2) and not under section 11(a), is that bond interest incurred in respect of a home office premise is prohibited from deduction by section 23(m). - 4.
-The Draft Briefing Note to the revised interpretation note states the following: "The interpretation discussed above represents a significant change, and, accordingly, the updated draft IN 28 is being released for a second round of comment." - 5.
-Furthermore section 23(b) requires that "such part" of a premise must be "regularly and exclusively used" for the purposes of such trade. - 6.
+The revised version provides further clarity in response to the public comments submitted and addresses the deductibility of interest incurred in connection with a home office. - 4.
+It stipulates that the consequence of bond interest being deductible under section 24J(2) and not under section 11(a), is that bond interest incurred in respect of a home office premise is prohibited from deduction by section 23(m). - 5.
+The Draft Briefing Note to the revised interpretation note states the following: "The interpretation discussed above represents a significant change, and, accordingly, the updated draft IN 28 is being released for a second round of comment." - 6.
+Furthermore section 23(b) requires that "such part" of a premise must be "regularly and exclusively used" for the purposes of such trade. - 7.
 The reason for inserting this limitation was explained in the 1991 Income Tax Act Explanatory Memorandum as: